hraban/lush/README.md

 there are two major players: the command line and graphical shells.
 Lush is a third option that leverages the webbrowser as the UI.

-See https://github.com/hraban/lush/wiki for more info.

-## Lush on Linux

-Installing Lush on Linux is only possible from source.

-For this, you will need node.js and go.

-Download and install:

-    $ go get github.com/hraban/lush
-    $ cd $GOPATH/github.com/hraban/lush
-    $ npm install -g gulp
-    $ npm install -D gulp gulp-typescript
-    $ gulp

-To run the program find the executable (somewhere in $GOPATH/bin/) and launch it.
-E.g.:

-    $ $GOPATH/bin/lush

 ## Lush on Windows: Binary (EASY!)

 Go to: